mkermani144/wanna/CONTRIBUTING.md

 2. If the bug is not reported, open an issue and explain about the bug.

 If your issue is labeled as `bug`, we will fix it in the next versions of the app.
 It may also be labeled as `duplicate` if your issue is a duplicate.

+### Beginner code contribution 👨‍💻 🍼
+#### Prerequisties:
+* Install and use the app
+* Know enough HTML, CSS and basic Javascript
+* Familiar with ReactJS and JSX
+* Know enough Git and GitHub

+If you want to get started with coding in Wanna, go to the [issues](https://github.com/mkermani144/wanna/issues) and look for the ones labeled `Help-Wanted`.
+These are usually minor bugfixes or enhancements and you don't need to know full structure of the app to fix them.
+Usually, they only need basic web development knowledge.
+To start code contribution, follow these steps:
+1. Look for the issues labeled `Help-Wanted` and choose one.
+2. Comment on the issue indicating you are working on it.
+3. Fork the repo and update your fork code.
+4. After fixing the issue, make a pull request.

+We will review your code.
+If everything is OK, your PR will be accepted.